Date: Jun-Jul 2011

 Are there any fruits that are taboo in country winemaking?
 What tests should I do to ensure nobody becomes ill from my country wines?

-MEMBERS ONLYI wouldn’t worry too much about anyone getting sick from your wines as long as the water you use is clean and the alcohol is above 10%.
-As a professor of enology at UC-Davis used to always say in class, “No human pathogen can survive in wine.”
-Essentially this means that since wine (and she
+I wouldn’t worry too much about anyone getting sick from your wines as long as the water you use is clean and the alcohol is above 10%.
+As a professor of enology

 How do you know if it’s too late to add MLF?

-MEMBERS ONLYBefore you set about making any major changes to this wine, make sure that when you taste you are not tasting a sample that has a lot of dissolved carbon dioxide gas in it.
-Tiny bubbles can be refreshing in a white or pink wine, but they can contribute to a sense of sharpness and
+Before you set about making any major changes to this wine, make sure that when you taste you are not tasting a sample that has a lot of dissolved carbon dioxide gas

 Non-Grape Blends